Aaron98990/ways-of-the-game/goals.md

 - [TODO - Super rare situation above.
 Does anyone have a video of it happening - send it in]

+> If, after a goal is scored and play has restarted, the referee realises an extra person was on the field of play when the goal was scored, the goal cannot be disallowed. [..]
+The referee must report the incident to the appropriate authorities.
+Law 3.7

 ## Goal signal

-Law 5.6 - Referee signals does not offer a signal for a goal or a kickoff.
+_Law 5.6 - Referee signals_ does not offer a signal for a goal or a kickoff.
 The unofficial but common signal is to point to the center circle where the kickoff will restart play.
-The Guidelines for Match Officials recommends a whistle for a goal when the ball appears still to be in play.
+I make no signal.
+The Guidelines for Match Officials recommends a whistle for a goal only when the ball appears still to be in play.

-Law 6.6 - Assistant referee signals does not offer a signal for a goal or kickoff but the Guidelines for Match Officials offers guidance.
+_Law 6.6 - Assistant referee signals_ does not offer a signal for a goal or kickoff but the Guidelines for Match Officials offers guidance.

 > **Goal/no goal**
 >